Citi GPS Releases New Climate - GuruFocus.com

 - Climate+Finance+%26ndash%3B+Mobilizing+the+Public+and+Private+Sector+to+Ensure+a+Just+Energy+Transition+%0A

 A cumulative total of $125 trillion in capital investment is needed for the global economy to reach net zero by 2050.
 This translates into $2.6 trillion per annum over the next five years, increasing to $3.6 trillion per annum from 2026-2030.
 An estimated $600-900 billion was invested in 2020, which is substantially lower than what is needed to limit the negative impacts of climate change, and shows the need for all regions to scale up their climate investment flows.
 This report analyzes the key private and public sector institutions involved in climate financing and the various financial mechanisms that can be used to mobilize finance in developed countries, mature emerging markets and developing countries.
-This research will be launched in partnership with the United Nations Framework Convention on Climate Change (UNFCCC) at COP27 on November 9.
+This research will be launched at COP27 on November 9.

 - Food+Security+%26ndash%3B+Tackling+the+Current+Crisis+and+Building+Future+Resilience+%0A